-What are the arrangements for consulting parents of children with SEN and involving them in their child’s education?
+What are the arrangements for consulting parents of children with SEND and involving them in their child’s education?

 The school provides all parents with an annual report on their child’s achievement and two formal parental consultation sessions.
-We also review the Support Plan for children with SEN every term.
+We also review the child's My Additional Support Plan for children with SEND every term.
 Where specialist advice has been sought, the school and professional will liaise with parents to discuss any outcomes of assessment and discuss the activities and support that will help their child.
-Parents are able to request meetings with the class teacher and SENCO when there is a pressing need or issue.
+Parents are able to request meetings with the class teacher and SENDCO when there is a pressing need or issue.